RossMcKenzie/BBCSentiment/README.md

 ```
 python <chosen model>.py
 ```

-The information from the data file

 # Data

-I used a Facebook chat bot and some volunteers to collect the data
+The articles were classified by volunteers through a Facebook chatbot